Tomáš Enge: Career

+Enge was Le Mans Series champion in 2009 with Aston Martin's LMP1.

-In 2009 he drove for Aston Martin Racing in the Le Mans Series and won the championship alongside Stefan Mücke and Jan Charouz.
+In 2009, Enge drove for Aston Martin Racing in LMP1 in the Le Mans Series and won the championship alongside Stefan Mücke and Jan Charouz.
 He remained with Aston Martin, as he moved into the FIA GT1 World Championship for the 2010 season, joining Darren Turner at Young Driver AMR.
 The pairing finished fourth in the championship with three victories.
 Enge and Turner were split for the 2011 season; Turner was joined by Stefan Mücke, while Enge was partnered by Alex Müller.
 Enge and Müller achieved two victories as they finished fourth in the championship.

 With Young Driver AMR pulling out of the championship to focus on other series, Enge moved to the Reiter Engineering Lamborghini squad for the 2012 season, where he partnered socialite Albert von Thurn und Taxis.
 The pairing were lying tenth in the championship after four rounds; their best result was a second-place finish at the Slovakia Ring.
-On 19 June 2012, it was announced that Enge had tested positive for a banned substance at the Navarra round of the championship, and was suspended from racing.
-At the beginning of August, it was announced that Enge was to be suspended from racing for eighteen months.
+On 19 June 2012, it was announced that Enge had tested positive for a banned substance at the Navarra round of the championship, and was suspended from racing for 18 months.
 Enge appealed the decision on the grounds that the positive test was caused by medication he is taking for a chronic cardiovascular condition.
 In April 2013, the Court of Arbitration for Sport rejected Enge's appeal.

+Despite his suspension, Reiter Engineering retained Enge as a test and development driver for its Chevrolet Camaro GT3, Lamborghini Gallardo R-EX, and KTM X-Bow GT4 programmes.
+Enge returned to competition in the 2014 ADAC GT Masters, and continued racing sporadically until 2019, while working for Reiter as sporting director.

+In 2020, Enge pivoted his focus to off-road rally raids, signing with Buggyra to compete in cross-country rallying.
+In January 2021, Enge made his debut in the Dakar Rally, held in Saudi Arabia, competing in the Lightweight Prototype (T3) category driving a Can-Am DV21 chassis.
+Despite dealing with mechanical setbacks, he finished 10th in class.

+Enge is also active in sim racing, and is the founder and team principal of Tomáš Enge SIM Racing.